davezuko/flux-introduction/README.md

 ### Async

 So we've now talked about how the dispatcher, actions, and stores all fit together.
 The discussion on unidirectional data flow discussed how awesome it is to be able to eliminate time from the equation, or at least limit its effect on the application.
-But we're well past the AJAX revolution, and webapps need to be able to work with asynchronous events.
+But we're well past the AJAX revolution, and web apps need to be able to work with asynchronous events.
 How does that fit into the Flux architecture?

 ### Flavors